frostplexx/dotfiles.nix/README.md

 ### Modules

-Modules should be added to the `modules` array in `./lib/mksystem.nix`.
+Modules should be added to the `imports` array in `./lib/mksystem/darwin.nix` or in `./lib/mksystem/linux.nix`.
-If a module should only be applied to one operating system use `isDarwin` to determine the OS type.
+Home Manager modules should be added to `./lib/mksystem/modules.nix` inside sharedModules.

 ### Overlays